A machine learning-based study of open-charm hadrons in proton-proton collisions at the Large Hadron Collider: Summary

 \section{Summary}

-In this paper, we present a novel method for track-level identification and segregation of the prompt and nonprompt $D^{0}$ meson from the background pion-kaon pairs using machine learning algorithms.
+In this paper, we present a novel method for track-level (unbinned) identification and segregation of the prompt and nonprompt $D^{0}$ from the background pion-kaon pairs using machine learning algorithms.
 We use experimentally measurable topological variables as inputs, which include the invariant mass ($m_{\pi K}$), pseudoproper time ($t_{z}$), pseudoproper decay length ($c\tau$), and distance of closest approach (\dca).
-We train the XGBoost, CatBoost, and Random Forest models with data generated using PYTHIA8 for $pp$ collisions at $\sqrt{s} = 13~\rm{TeV}$.
-The XGBoost and CatBoost models show an accuracy up to 99\% in separating prompt and nonprompt $D^{0}$ mesons; however, the Random Forest model shows an accuracy of 97\%.
+We train the XGB, CB, and RF models with data generated using PYTHIA8 for $pp$ collisions at $\sqrt{s} = 13~\rm{TeV}$.
+The XGB and CB models show an accuracy up to 99\% in separating prompt and nonprompt $D^{0}$ mesons; however, the RF model shows an accuracy of 97\%.
 The models are efficient and robust enough to predict the results even at lower collision energies: $\sqrt{s} = 5.02~\rm{TeV}$ and $\sqrt{s} = 900~\rm{GeV}$ in the complete transverse momentum and pseudorapidity region.

 Also, to understand the production of prompt and nonprompt $D^{0}$ meson, we study the nonprompt to prompt ratio of $D^{0}$ yield as a function of transverse momenta.
 Furthermore, we study the self-normalized yield of $D^{0}$ meson, where we observe a nonlinear rising trend for the nonprompt $D^{0}$ as a function of normalized charged particle multiplicity.
 In addition, we have incorporated predictions and results from several collision energies, which not only serve as a benchmark for the predictions from the machine learning models but also provide a collision energy dependence study of prompt and nonprompt $D^0$ mesons.
 Finally, we explore the relative production of charmonium, $J/\psi$ to open-charm, $D^{0}$ states as a function of transverse momenta and charged-particle multiplicity.
-In all these studies, the predictions from XGBoost match the PYTHIA8 values quite well.
+In all these studies, the predictions from XGB match the PYTHIA8 values quite well.
 This method has an advantage over the conventional methods as it can perform unbinned measurements for both prompt and nonprompt $D^{0}$ by directly tagging the decay daughters.